Spider Stacy: Acting

-Stacy has appeared in several movies and television productions over his career, including the Alex Cox films Straight to Hell (1986) and Walker (1986), as well as Eat the Rich (1987).
-Most recently, he appeared as "Slim Jim" Lynch in two seasons of the HBO series Treme.
-The series, which is set in New Orleans, was co-created by The Wire creator David Simon.
-Several Pogues songs had been featured on The Wire, and Stacy was introduced to both Simon and The Wire/Treme writer and novelist George Pelecanos backstage after a Pogues performance in D.C.
-Stacy's friendship with Pelecanos later led to a 2009 performance featuring him and The Pogues at The Boogaloo, a London pub.
-Pelecanos read excerpts from his new novel, The Way Home, followed by The Pogues' first pub performance since 1983.
+Stacy has appeared in several movies and television productions, including the Alex Cox films Straight to Hell (1987) and Walker (1987), as well as the Peter Richardson-directed Eat the Rich (1987).

+Starting in 2011, he played "Slim Jim" Lynch in the HBO series Treme (2010–13), appearing in two seasons.
+The series, which is set in New Orleans, was co-created by The Wire (2002–2008) creator David Simon.
+Several Pogues songs had been featured in The Wire, and Stacy was introduced to both Simon and The Wire/Treme writer and novelist George Pelecanos backstage after a Pogues performance in Washington, D.C.
+Stacy's friendship with Pelecanos later led to a 2009 performance featuring the Pogues at the Boogaloo, a London pub.
+Pelecanos read excerpts from his then-new novel, The Way Home, followed by the Pogues' first pub performance since 1983.

 Personal life

-In 2010, Stacy and his wife Louise purchased a home in New Orleans, where they currently live.
+In 2010, Stacy and his wife, Louise, purchased a home in New Orleans.